shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 __Note:__ I could have also helped Ghidra a bit by defining this structure and editing the prototype of the `SpInitialize` function to achieve a similar result.

 That's all very well, but do we have clear opcode patterns to search for?
 The answer is "not really"...
-Prior to the `RegQueryValueExW` call, a reference to `g_fParameter_UseLogonCredential` is loaded in `RAX`, that's a rather common operation and we cannot rely on the fact that the compiler will use the same register every time.
+Before the `RegQueryValueExW` call, a reference to `g_fParameter_UseLogonCredential` is loaded in `RAX`, that's a rather common operation and we cannot rely on the fact that the compiler will use the same register every time.
 After the call to `RegQueryValueExW`, `g_fParameter_UseLogonCredential` is set to `0` in an `if` statement.
 Again this is a generic operation so it is not good enough for establishing a pattern.
 As for `g_IsCredGuardEnabled`, there is an interesting set of instructions but we cannot rely on the fact that the compiler will produce the same code every time here either.

 ```nasm
 ; Before the call to RegQueryValueExW